Kubernetes vs OpenShift: 5 Key Differences

 3. Container Image Management

-OpenShift’s image management tool is quite powerful, and it allows you to download and modify container images locally.
+OpenShift's built-in image registry allows teams to manage their container images securely and effortlessly.
+Its image management tool also allows you to download and modify container images locally.

 Kubernetes does not have its own container image management service, but it leverages the external Docker registry to get the work done.
-Managing and changing container images can be automated with the help of community tools and scripts, but there is no built-in functionality in Kubernetes, like OpenShift has.
+Managing and changing container images can be automated with the help of community tools and scripts, but unlike OpenShift, there is no built-in functionality.

 4. Deployment & Support

 Being an open-source tool, Kubernetes wins at deployment options, flexibility, and support.
-It offers many more deployment options ranging from Microsoft Azure, AWS, GCP, and famous Linux distributions like Debian and Ubuntu.
+It offers many more deployment options ranging from Microsoft Azure, AWS, GCP, and popular Linux distributions like Debian and Ubuntu.

 Kubernetes has an established community, and you can get the answers to your questions quickly.
 You may have to work around some things, but the documentation has everything you need.

 OpenShift, on the other hand, can be deployed only on Red Hat distributions or Linux distributions like CentOS and Fedora.
-You do get more things out-of-the box.
+You do get many out-of-the-box features.
 It might be more user-friendly, but the price you pay is less flexibility and freedom to do whatever you want.

 5. CI/CD Support

 OpenShift comes with built-in support for CI/CD (Continuous Integration / Continuous Delivery/Deployment), which enables easier deployment of applications.
-A solution called OpenShift Pipelines can be used.
-Or a third-party tool like Jenkins can be added on, for similar purposes.
+You can also use a solution called OpenShift Pipelines, or a third-party tool like Jenkins can be added on for similar purposes.

-On the other hand, Kubernetes does not come with CI/CD support built-in, but it can be integrated with third-party tools to enable CI/CD pipelines for your apps.
+On the other hand, Kubernetes does not have CI/CD support built-in, but it can be integrated with third-party tools to enable CI/CD pipelines for your apps.

 Conclusion

-Coming to an end, if you are looking for maximum control over your containers, you should choose Kubernetes, but going this way will be a little tough as you’ll need in-depth knowledge.
-If you want to get the work done in an easier way without diving deep into technicalities and want good security and a user interface from where you can control your resources, OpenShift is the way.
+In sum, if you want maximum control over your containers, you should choose Kubernetes, but going this way will be a little tough as you’ll need in-depth knowledge.
+If you want to get the work done more easily without diving deep into technicalities and want good security and a user interface from where you can control your resources, OpenShift is the way to go.

-Both of these platforms are excellent, and it all boils down to your competencies and infrastructure requirements in the end.
+Both platforms are excellent; it all boils down to your competencies and infrastructure requirements.